Deepseek-APIs/deepseek-mpi/README.md

 - `deepseek_wrapper --np 4` opens a chat-style interface and shells out to `mpirun` for every prompt
 - `--tasks 16` divides text/CSV/Excel payloads into 16 logical slices so MPI ranks keep working sequentially even if there are more tasks than processes
 - `--auto-scale-mode chunks --auto-scale-threshold 100000000 --auto-scale-factor 4` splits giant uploads into additional logical tasks; swap `chunks` for `threads` (via the wrapper) to bump `mpirun -np` automatically once the threshold is crossed
+- Provider auto-detect kicks in automatically: if your endpoint contains `openai.com`, your env var is `OPENAI_API_KEY` / `ANTHROPIC_API_KEY`, or your key begins with prefixes such as `sk-ant-`, `sk-claude`, or `gk-`, the client switches to the matching provider so you don’t have to pass `--api-provider`.
+Use `--api-provider` to override.

 Combine options freely; every flag is also available from a simple key/value config file via `--config my.conf` with entries such as `chunk_size=2048` or `api_endpoint=https://api.deepseek.com/...`.